dpalic/openemm/other/README.txt

 IMPORTANT INFORMATION FOR RELEASE 2015
 =========================================
-Since version 2013 R2 Java 6 is no longer supported because SUN stopped free support in April 2013.
-Please install Java JDK 8 for OpenEMM 2015.
-(JDK 7 would be ok, too, however Oracle plans to drop free suport of Java 7 in April 2015.)
+Please install Java JDK 8 for OpenEMM 2015 R2, because JDK 7 is no longer supported for free by Oracle.

 IMPORTANT GENERAL INFORMATION